-To adjust superheat, remove the control box cover and locate the expansion valve on the liquid line of the evaporator.
-Unscrew the cover from the expansion valve, locate the adjustment screw, and turn it clockwise (in) to increase superheat or counterclockwise (out) to decrease superheat.
+For TXV systems, to adjust superheat, unscrew the cover from the expansion valve, locate the adjustment screw, and turn it clockwise (in) to increase superheat or counterclockwise (out) to decrease superheat.
+It is recommended to make small adjustments at a time, 1/8-1/4 turn increments.
 Replace adjustment cap.
 Wait a minimum of 10 minutes between adjustments to allow time for the TXV and pressures to stabilize.